 We depend on both internal and external sources of liquidity to provide funds for working capital and to fund capital requirements.
-Our short-term cash requirements not met by cash from operations are generally satisfied with borrowings under credit facilities and, in the case of Midstream & Marketing, from a Receivables Facility.
-Long-term cash requirements are generally met through issuance of long-term debt or equity securities.
-We believe that each of our business units has sufficient liquidity in the forms of cash and cash equivalents on hand; cash expected to be generated from operations; credit facility and Receivables Facility borrowings; and the ability to obtain long-term financing to meet anticipated contractual and projected cash commitments.
+Our short-term cash requirements not met by cash from operations are generally satisfied with borrowings under credit facilities and, in the case of Midstream & Marketing, also from an accounts receivable securitization facility.
+Long-term cash requirements not met by cash from operations are generally met through issuance of long-term debt or equity securities.
+We believe that each of our business units has sufficient liquidity in the forms of cash and cash equivalents on hand; cash expected to be generated from operations; credit facility and accounts receivable securitization facility borrowings; and the ability to obtain long-term financing to meet anticipated contractual and projected cash commitments.
 Issuances of debt and equity securities in the capital markets and additional credit facilities may not, however, be available to us on acceptable terms.

-The primary sources of UGI's cash and cash equivalents are the dividends and other cash payments made to UGI or its subsidiaries by its principal business units.
-Our cash and cash equivalents totaled \$502.8 million at September 30, 2016, compared with \$369.7 million at September 30, 2015.
-Excluding cash and cash equivalents that reside at UGI's operating subsidiaries, at September 30, 2016 and 2015, UGI had cash and cash equivalents of \$125.7 million and \$77.2 million, respectively, most of which are located in the U.S. Such cash is available to pay dividends on UGI Common Stock and for investment purposes.
+Our cash and cash equivalents totaled \$369.7 million at September 30, 2015, compared with \$419.5 million at September 30, 2014.
+Excluding cash and cash equivalents that reside at UGI's operating subsidiaries, at September 30, 2015 and 2014, UGI had cash and cash equivalents of \$77.2 million and \$245.9 million, respectively, most of which are located in the U.S. Such cash is available to pay dividends on UGI Common Stock and for investment purposes.